ViningLab/CannabisPangenome/README.md

 # Index

-- BUSCOchrom7
+- BUSCOchrom7 - Fig 5D - Dot and line plot comparing the organization of BUSCO genes on chromosome 7 illustrating cannabinoid synthase organization
-- BUSCOchrom7public - Dot and line plot comparing the organization of BUSCO genes on chromosome 7 for samples assembled in the present work as well as select samples from NCBI
+- BUSCOchrom7public - Supplemental Figure 23 - Dot and line plot comparing the organization of BUSCO genes on chromosome 7 for samples assembled in the present work as well as select samples from NCBI
 - PAG2024 - presentation made by Brian J. Knaus at PAG2024
 - varinGWAS